Not Sure What's The Right Bike For You?

 Welcome to Mybikexl!
 This site is a collection of our best efforts to share everything we know about bikes, we cover accessories, cycling tips, and much, much more.
 Expect to find nothing but our honest take on everything bike-related.
 From curious newbies, to seasonal enthusiasts, to hardcore cyclists—we’re here to help you from start to finish.

-The Man Behind The Site: Nathan Jones
+The Man Behind The Site: Nathan

 Hey there!
 I’m Nathan, and I’m a professional cyclist.
 I’ve spent the last 11 years of my life living and breathing bikes (not literally of course, but you get it.)
 Anything and everything about bikes, you name it, I’ve played around with it!
 And now I want to share my journey with you.

 Biking has taken me to places I never even dreamed of, both figuratively and literally.
-I’ve travelled across the country, joined countless races and trade shows, tested hundreds of bike products and accessories, set up charity bike rides, and met countless amazing and inspiring cyclists on the way.
+I’ve traveled across the country, joined countless races and trade shows, tested hundreds of bike products and accessories, set up charity bike rides, and met countless amazing and inspiring cyclists on the way.

 Because I love biking so much, I decided to open a shop near my home.
 The shop was the first step I took towards helping other people get into biking and introduce them to it in a proper way that wasn’t intimidating or daunting.
 The second step is this: Mybikexl, a website by biking enthusiasts for biking enthusiasts.